CraneSoftwrights/Crane-txt2xml/README.md

 **Executives and evaluators** need to understand what Crane-txt2xml does and whether it fits their organization's needs, and whether or not there exists a configured environment that already can suit their requirements.
 - **[Known environments](ENVIRONMENTS.md)** — Each vocabulary environment provides its own documentation covering the specific elements, attributes, and structures available to authors.
 These serve both as usable environments and as examples for implementers creating their own.

+## A conference paper and presentation video

+See the [XML Prague Conference 2026 landing page](https://www.xmlprague.cz/) for links to the PDF proceedings of the conference and watch [G. Ken Holman's 30-minute presentation (starting 59 minutes in)](https://www.youtube.com/watch?v=vqL7uzEkYIk&t=59m00s) titled "Crane-txt2xml - an attempt to socialize XML for non-XML'ers".

 ## Final important note

 This environment is not suited for every possible XML vocabulary.
 Please see the Implementer's guide below for the specific constraints.
-In general, regularly-structured schemas following the Venetian Blind practice of global declarations, with little or no mixed content, should be able to be adapted.
+In general, regularly-structured schemas following the Garden of Eden or the Venetian Blind practice of global declarations, with little or no mixed content, should be able to be adapted.

 ---